pauloevpr/roquechat/README.md

 - [ ] Select codeblock color theme

 Bugs
+- search: UI does not scroll to the bottom as the selected item is moved down off the visible UI
+- messages from the user not coming out (or maybe displaying) as multiline
 - scrolling to the bottom when switching chats is not working sometimes
 - using a reasoning model will produce large conversation title because
 - reasoning content is dislayed as part of the chat response